nrabins/local-storage-comments/README.md

 ```

 ### Step 3: Add the javascript code
 Use the `<script>` element to load the javascript library (the `comments.js` file).
-Then use another `<script>` element to initialize the slideshow.
+Then use another `<script>` element to initialize the comments section.
 The following code snippet shows how to load the library from another server and initialize it.

 It's best to add javascript code at the end of your `<body>` element (just before the `</body>` closing tag).